-Serve up these cheese-filled gluten free stuffed mushrooms for a mouthwatering appetizer everyone will love!
+Serve these cheese and sausage-filled gluten free stuffed mushrooms for a mouthwatering appetizer everyone will love!
 This recipe uses simple ingredients that combine to make a delicious bite-sized appetizer.
-You will love how easy this sausage stuffed mushroom recipe is to make!
+You will love how easy this gluten free stuffed mushroom recipe is to make in under 40 minutes!

 If you love appetizers as much as I do, here are some of the best gluten free appetizer recipes on the blog!